RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 - \newicon I'm giving a talk at the [UCSD MINDS Seminar](https://sites.google.com/ucsd.edu/ucsd-minds/home) on April 18th!
 Thanks to [Rob Webber](https://sites.google.com/ucsd.edu/rwebber/) for inviting me out!

-- \newicon I'm giving a guest lecture in [Laura Balzano's](https://web.eecs.umich.edu/~girasole/) Randomized Numerical Linear Algebra class at UMich!
+- \newicon I recently gave a guest lecture in [Laura Balzano's](https://web.eecs.umich.edu/~girasole/) Randomized Numerical Linear Algebra class at UMich!
+It was great fun, and many great questions were asked.
+Thanks for having me!
+You can find my slides [here](/assets/uMichGuestLecture80minPPT.pdf).

-- New preprint on arXiv: [_Understanding the Kronecker Matrix-Vector Complexity of Linear Algebra_](https://arxiv.org/abs/2502.08029).
-Punchline: there's too much orthogonality!

 - I made a website to contain the cleanest known proofs for foundational concepts in RandNLA: [link](https://randnla.github.io/). _I actually made it a while ago and don't update it often._